-This is a pastel drawing or painting I did based on Mr. P’s mountain video on YouTube that I did with the third graders.
+This is a pastel drawing or painting I made based on Mr. P’s mountain video on YouTube which I also did with the third graders.
 So fun…for adults too! https://m.youtube.com/watch?v=nMiyNwQJ13w

 Today the kids got to experiment with pastels on black pastel paper.
 I believe one of the phrases used to describe the experience was OFF THE HOOK!
 Others included fun and epic.
 We drew two pictures and the kids chose one to hang in class and one to take home.
 These are the drawings they chose to hang on the class “art clothesline”.
 Please forgive the clothespins in the photos.
 Our subjects today were cityscapes and mountains because…Albuquerque.
 I know I had an “epic, off the hook” time.
 I smiled when a few of the kids asked where they could buy their own pastels.
 One even asked what kind of paper she could use at home if she didn’t have the good paper.
 Awesome!
 Hat tip to Mr P at https://m.youtube.com/watch?v=nMiyNwQJ13w!